WebAssembly/debugging/Readme.md

 # Debugging Subgroup meetings

-Meetings of the debugging Subgroup of the W3C WebAssembly Community Group (CG) follow [the process of the CG](https://github.com/WebAssembly/meetings).
+Meetings of the debugging Subgroup follow
+[the process of the CG](https://github.com/WebAssembly/meetings).
 If you wish to attend, please join the W3C WebAssembly
-[community group](https://www.w3.org/community/webassembly/) and contact [Derek Schuff](dschuff@google.com) to be added to the meeting's calendar invitation and receive the video call information.
+[community group](https://www.w3.org/community/webassembly/) and contact Derek Schuff (dschuff@google.com) to be added to the meeting's calendar invitation and receive the video call information.

 The minutes of the meetings were previously recorded in this repository, but